The Way Out

 WHEN: Thursday October 1, Friday October 2, and Saturday October 3.
 All performance times are rolling (7pm-8:30pm).
 Rain date Sunday October 4.

 FAQ: Ticket prices are per car, not per audience member.
+Box office is contact-free; upon arrival, audience members will be checked in via phone call.
 Audiences will stay in their vehicles the entire time, and there is no restroom access on site.
 Please read our COVID-19 Info Page for more information.
 The performance is family-friendly, although not oriented towards children.
-Individual tickets for audience members on bicycles may be announced in September.
 Contact firstname.lastname@example.org or call 215-266-6215 with questions.

 For the creation of The Way Out, Tangle received state arts funding support through a grant from The Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.